Nakhon Ratchasima province: Air

+Rail

 The railway system in Nakhon Ratchasima is on both northeastern routes from Bangkok Railway Station.
 Nakhon Ratchasima province has eight main railway stations.
 In 2017, a 60-kilometre dual-track line will connect Korat to Khon Kaen province.
 It is the first segment of a dual track network that will connect Isan with the Laem Chabang seaport.
 Mueang District is served by two stations: Nakhon Ratchasima railway station and Thanon Chira Junction railway station.